ferrite-rs/ferrite-book/src/01-getting-started/02-hello-world.md

 `End` defines a session type that simply terminates.
-When we combine both `SendValue` and `End` to get `SendValue<String, End>`, we are effectively defining a session type that sends a Rust value of type `String`, and then _continues_ as session type `End`, which happens to simply terminates.
+When we combine both `SendValue` and `End` to get `SendValue<String, End>`, we are effectively defining a session type that sends a Rust value of type `String`, and then _continues_ as session type `End`, which happens to simply terminate.

 ## Hello World Provider